UTS-eResearch/oni-indexer/README.md

 ## JSON LD Solr Indexer

 ---
-**NOTES:**
+>**NOTES:**
+>

-    - Currently spec'd to work only with Datacrate JSON-LD.
+>    - Currently spec'd to work only with Datacrate JSON-LD.
+>
-    TODO:
+>    TODO:
-    - build schema of solr with config file
+>    - build schema of solr with config file
-    - Generalise to use any json-ld
+>    - Generalise to use any json-ld
-    - Make createCatalogSolr as part of the library
+>    - Make createCatalogSolr as part of the library
-    - Test with other types of json-ld's
+>    - Test with other types of json-ld's
 ---

 Example implementation: